-National Broadband Network (NBN): Will deliver superfast broadband to Australian homes and workplaces.
-They are committed to initiatives that enhance broadband services for remote areas and Indigenous communities.
+National Broadband Network (NBN): The nbn™ broadband access network is one of the most advanced technology projects in Australian history.
+Will deliver superfast broadband to Australian homes and workplaces and enhance broadband services for remote areas and Indigenous communities.

 National Centre for Vocational Education Research (NCVER): A national research, evaluation and information organisation for the vocational education and training (VET) sector in Australia, jointly owned by the Australian Government, state and territory ministers responsible for vocational education and training.

 Nationally Recognised Training logo: Is the approved logo used to signify that training and assessment products and services meet the requirements agreed under the National Training Framework.

 National Training Information Service (NTIS): An online database (at http://www.ntis.gov.au/ ) The national register for recording information about RTOs, Training Packages and accredited courses.